Electric1447/VHBB-Android/README.md

 - Custom plugin database containing 95% of all vita plugins
 - Download homebrew & plugins to your Android device.
 - Search
+- You can get homebrew/plugin from custom repositories

 ### Requirements:
 - Android device running Android 5.0 Lolipop or higher.